 Morgado was born to Cuban parents in Miami, Florida.
-Cable news captivated him early on.
-Eventually, he grew "completely obsessed" with the format and writing of news programs.
-He earned his bachelor's degree from the University of Miami and holds two master's degrees: one from Fordham University and one from New York University.
-He completed executive education programs at Harvard Business School and Northwestern University and began his journalism career in 1995 at WPLG, Miami's ABC affiliate.
+Cable news captivated him early on, and over time, he grew "completely obsessed" with the format and writing of news programs.

+He received his bachelor's degree from the University of Miami and holds two master's degrees: one in business administration from Fordham University and one in human resource management from New York University.
+He also completed executive education programs at Harvard Business School and Northwestern University.
+He began his journalism career in 1995 at the ABC affiliate in Miami.